Mrs. Kostyra's Spice Cupcakes

 - 1 1/2 cups milk, room temperature

-- Citrus Glaze, made with orange juice and zest
+- Citrus Glaze for Triple-Citrus Cupcakes, made with orange juice and zest

 Preheat oven to 350 degrees.
 Brush standard muffin tins with butter; dust with flour, tapping out excess.
 Sift together cake flour, baking powder, salt, and spices three times.